定制 hejunjie/lazylog 二次开发

 README

-A lightweight PHP logging library providing safe local log writing and remote exception reporting (both synchronous and asynchronous).
+A lightweight PHP logging library providing safe local log writing and remote exception reporting (synchronous and asynchronous).

 Installation